iemkek/SAP_Conversational_AI_Assignments/README.md

 #### Step 4: Add expressions to intent
 Drill down into the intent you just created.
 Now add an expression to your intent.
 If a user types this expression, the bot can recognize it and connect it to the corresponding intent.

-Create expression: Register as business partner
+Enter expression: Register as business partner

 ![Add expressions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse4.png)